sagri-tokyo/autopolygons_api/README.md

 ## When you'd like to delete data in database and retry concatenation of polygons

-Make sure unionpolygon_postgres is up and running
-The argument is an IoU threshold
+Make sure unionpolygon_postgres container is up and running The argument is an IoU threshold

 ```console